cloudquery/cloudquery/website/tables/aws/aws_emr_block_public_access_configs.md

 # Table: aws_emr_block_public_access_configs

-This table shows data for AWS Emr Block Public Access Configs.
+This table shows data for Amazon EMR Block Public Access Configs.

 The composite primary key for this table is (**account_id**, **region**).